bigcommerce/sass-style-guide/README.md

 of components will inadvertently affect any required JavaScript behaviour and complex functionality.
 It is not necessary to use them in every case, just think of them as a tool in your utility belt.
-If you are creating a class, which you don't intend to use for styling, but instead only as a selector in JavaScript, you should probably be adding the `js-` prefix.
+If you are creating a class, which you don’t intend to use for styling, but instead only as a selector in JavaScript, you should probably be adding the `js-` prefix.
 In practice this looks like this:

 ```html